BibGuru MHRA Citation Generator

 What is the MHRA citation style?

 The MHRA referencing style is mainly used in arts and humanities publications.
 To cite sources in your text, you use numbers to denote a citation (instead of naming authors in the text).
 These numbers are linked to a full reference in footnotes (or endnotes) and in your bibliography.
+Cited publications are numbered in the order in which they are first referred to in the text.
+They are usually identified by a superscript number, for example:

 In the production process nowadays, skilled labor and computerized machines are used1.